-My mornings invariably start with a hot cup of lightly sweetened black tea boosted with the spicy kick of fresh ginger.
-Laced with a dash of milk, this 4 ingredient Ginger Chai is my daily dose of vitality and is ready in under 10 minutes!
+One of the best ways to start your day is with a hot cup of chai boosted with the spicy kick of fresh ginger.
+Laced with a dash of milk and optionally sweetened, this 3 ingredient Ginger Chai is my daily dose of vitality and is ready in under 10 minutes.

 Jump to: